tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 `Close`             : Close the Session completely

-`Pause-Session`      : Kills this session and restarts a new instance of the script
+`Pause-Session`      : Pauses the session (to reconnect type in the computer name again)

 `Toggle-Errors`      : Toggle error messages to the chat ON or OFF and returns the current state to chat